Courses approved by the Licensing Program include:

 Yes.
 Documents that are acceptable include: Certificates of completion of CME activities,

-the physician as the participant, the title and date(s) of the course or completion of the program,
+of the physician as the participant, the title and date(s) of the course or completion

-the number of approved CME hours or prescribed credit hours granted for completion,
+of the program, the number of approved CME hours or prescribed credit hours granted

-or a copy of the medical specialty board certificate (good for 100 hours of credit).
+for completion, or a copy of the medical specialty board certificate (good for 100

 What happens if I am audited and cannot show proof or evidence of attendance of